DEANNE FITZMAURICE: Documentary Storytelling

 Thursday, May 10th, 9:00am – 11:00am (Optional)

 During this workshop we will discuss & create visual narratives from telling a story in one image to creating one in multiple images or a photo essay collection of images on one theme.
 We will discuss how to find stories, how to access them, how to edit them and how to get them published or in front of an audience.
+This is the basis for creating important personal projects and building series of work over a long period of time.

 You can stay with Deanne and work on street photography and finding stories or under Deanne’s guidance you can venture out to create you own story which will be critiqued, built and edited in the classroom.